vitessio/website/content/en/docs/23.0/reference/features/monitoring.md

 Once you’ve written the backend plug-in, you also need to register the plug-in from within all the relevant Vitess binaries.
 An example of how to do this can be seen in [this pull request](https://github.com/vitessio/vitess/pull/469).

-You can then specify that Vitess should publish stats to the backend that you’re targeting by using the `--stats_backend` flag.
+You can then specify that Vitess should publish stats to the backend that you're targeting by using the `--stats-backend` flag.

 Connecting Vitess to a push-based metrics system can be useful if you’re already running a push-based system that you would like to integrate into.